cometkim/gatsby-plugin-pagemeta/README.md

 # gatsby-plugin-pagemeta

-Plugin to allows to use comments as page metadata.
+A GatsbyJS plugin to use comments as page metadata.

 ## Usage